Marijuana and DUI

 Can you be under the influence of marijuana for a DUI?

-No, marijuana cannot be tested when you blow.
+No, marijuana cannot be detected with a breath test.
 When you blow for a breath test, the breath test only analyzes for alcohol.
 It does not test for any drugs.
-They police would need to request a blood or urine sample to be tested for drugs.
+The police would need to request a blood or urine sample to be tested for drugs.

-How to the police know if you smoked marijuana?
+How do the police know if you smoked marijuana?

 What if the police cannot tell if you've smoked marijuana?
 Can you be arrested for a DUI if you refused to give a blood or urine sample?